-Setting up DSA or RSA challenge-response authentication consists of the following steps:
+Setting up RSA challenge-response authentication consists of the following steps:

-- Import Authorized Public Keys into the ICX Device on page 91 - Enable DSA or RSA Challenge-Response and Password Authentication on page 92
+- Importing Authorized Public Keys into the ICX Device on page 70 - Enabling RSA Challenge-Response and Password Authentication on page 71

-Import Authorized Public Keys into the ICX Device
+Importing Authorized Public Keys into the ICX Device

-SSH clients that support DSA or RSA authentication normally provide a utility to generate a DSA or RSA key pair.
+SSH clients that support RSA authentication normally provide a utility to generate an RSA key pair.
 The private key is usually stored in a password-protected file on the local host.
 The public key is stored in another file and is not protected.
 You must import the client public key for each client into the RUCKUS ICX device.